 Bats are such misunderstood creatures.
 The frequent subject of dark and scary stories and myths, they have accumulated a bad rap over centuries.
 But really, they are vital members of ecosystems worldwide, acting as a natural pest control by eating insects and helping to pollinate plants and disperse seeds.
 While some species can be a little creepy to look at, many bat species are downright adorable.
 We've gathered up examples of just how cute these important animals can be, so we get over that irrational fear and start appreciating them for all they do for us.

-Photo above is a wee baby Egyptian fruit bat, a species found throughout Africa and the Middle East that loves to eat wild dates.
+The photo above is the Egyptian fruit bat as a wee baby.
+It's a species found throughout Africa and the Middle East that loves to eat wild dates.
 As he gets bigger, his cute-factor will only increase:

-Honduran white bat: So different from most bats, this adorable species is a beautiful snow white, with yellow ears and nose.
+So different from most bats, this adorable species is a beautiful snow white, with yellow ears and nose.
 It is also itty bitty, only a few inches in length.
-The species is a "tent-making bat", roosting along the ribs of large leaves, which they make into a tent-like structure by nibbling at the side veins.
+The species is a "tent-making bat," roosting along the ribs of large leaves, which they make into a tent-like structure by nibbling at the side veins.
 This roosting technique protects them from weather and predators as they rest.